FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Methodology

-The distilling operation is designed to privilege the superior ones with time-dominant features and create a focused global feature map in the next MSTFF module.
-It trims the input’s time dimension sharply, with distilling procedure forwarding from the j-th layer to the (j+1)-th layer, defined as follows:
+To enhance the model's efficiency, a hierarchical distilling layer is positioned between MSTFF blocks.
+This layer employs a 1-D convolution and a max-pooling operation to halve the temporal dimension, effectively creating a focused global feature map and reducing memory usage for subsequent layers.
+This distilling procedure from the j-th layer to the (j+1)-th layer is formulated as follows:

-where \([\cdot]_{MS}\) represents the MSTFF module, and \(Conv1d\) performs a 1-D convolutional operation on the time-domain with the GELU activation function. \(C\) and \(L\) denote the channel numbers and length of \(X\), respectively.
-We expand the number of channels by using a \(1\times 5\) convolutional operation and employ a max-pooling layer with the kernel size of 3 and the stride size of 2 to downsample \(X\) into its half-slice after stacking a layer, which reduces the overall memory usage of next MSTFF module.
+where \([\cdot]_{MS}\) represents the MSTFF module, and \(Conv1d\) denotes a 1-D convolution kernel with the GELU function.
+Here, \(C\) and \(L\) represent the number of channels and the sequence length of \(X\).
+We expand the number of channels by using a \(1\times 5\) convolutional operation and employ a max-pooling layer to downsample \(X\) into half of its temporal length after stacking a layer, which reduces the overall memory usage of the next MSTFF module.